 The home-based Mohel experience couldn't’ be more different!

 You and I will have a detailed phone call and or meeting before the procedure takes place.
 I will learn and understand your needs and aspirations so I can make the ceremony personally meaningful to you and your family.
 The procedure, which usually takes less than two minutes, will be held in the comfort of your home.
 The baby will be placed on a pillow during the procedure and immediately after swaddled and given to his mother to feed and cuddle.
 I strive to imbue the entire process with meaning and spirituality keeping the atmosphere calm, caring, and loving throughout.
 I will be available both before and after the circumcision process for questions, support, and advice.
 I usually stay in touch afterward and consider the families as friends!

 #2 Who will perform the procedure and how much experience do they have?

 Let’s get straight to the point: you want the most experienced person performing the circumcision on your precious newborn son.
-Although circumcision is routine, and usually not a complex procedure, if you had options, wouldn’t you want someone experienced with the delicate process?
+Although the circumcision process is routine, and usually not a complex procedure if you had options, wouldn’t you want someone experienced with the delicate process?
 And wouldn’t you want to know the person doing the procedure?
-As parents you should be aware that you could have your son’s circumcision performed by someone who has the experience of having performed hundreds of circumcisions, and it could also be done by someone who has done three circumcisions in his life!
+As parents, you should be aware that you could have your son’s circumcision performed by someone who has the experience of having performed hundreds of circumcisions, and it could also be done by someone who has done three circumcisions in his life!

 Little do parents know, every doctor needs to perform at least five circumcisions in his internship.
 Unfortunately, one of those poor babies may be yours.
 As a parent, you have the right to know who will be performing the procedure and how many procedures he has performed in his practice.